IUD and IUS: Intrauterine device and intrauterine system

 IUDs contain copper, which is slowly released into the uterine cavity.
 The copper stops the sperm from making it through the vagina and uterus to reach the egg, thus preventing fertilisation.

-IUSs, such as Mirena, release the hormone progestogen, which causes the cervical mucous to become thicker so the sperm cannot reach the egg.
-The hormone also changes the lining of the uterus, so implantation of a fertilised egg cannot occur.
+IUSs, such as Mirena, release the hormone progestogen, which causes the cervical mucous to become thicker so the sperm is less likely to reach the egg.
+The hormone also changes the lining of the uterus, so implantation of a fertilised egg is less likely to occur.
 This type of IUS must be replaced every five years.

 How effective are the IUD and IUS?